piccolo-orm/piccolo_api/docs/source/crud/hooks.rst

 pre_delete
 ~~~~~~~~~

-This hook runs during PATCH requests, prior to changing the specified row in the database.
+This hook runs during DELETE requests, prior to deleting the specified row in the database.
 It takes one parameter, ``row_id`` which is the id of the row to be deleted.
 pre_delete hooks should not return data